HariSekhon/Nagios-Plugins/README.md

 make test
 ```

-which will start with the underlying libraries, then move on to top level integration tests and functional tests using docker containers if docker is available.
+which will start with the underlying libraries, then move on to top level integration tests and finally functional tests using docker containers if docker is available.

 ##### Bugs & Workarounds #####